oxcodingcourse/oxcodingcourse.github.com/session3_notes.md

   - Try changing the picture
   - Have a look at the twitter bootstrap page
   - **Every member of your team should try to do at least one push to the repository by next week**

+When you're doing collaborative work like this you might find that your pushes are rejected because the repository on github has changed since you last pulled it.
+To fix this you need to pull down the changes before pushing up.
+A common workflow might look like this:

+    git pull
+    [ make some changes ... ]
+    git add .
+    git commit -m "I made some changes" git push
+    [ push rejected - online repository has changed (while you were making your changes) ] git pull
+    [ if there's a merge conflict, fix this, add and commit again ] git push
+    [ should work this time ]

+Good luck!

 </div>